Dunbar-Panthers/EarlyCode_Example_Pages/README.md

 - Who is someone you look up to?
 - What do you want to be when you grow up?

+**By the end of class today, you will have THREE ideas to present to the class answering the questions.**

 ## ***Wednesday:***